 CJ riding his bike during the break.

-I save the Layers of Learning curriculum for the end of school time.
+11:00 A.M.
+We save the Layers of Learning curriculum for the end of school time.
 It’s the fun part of the day where we do science experiments, history projects, geography explorations, or art.
-My big boys join in some of these activities, but not the science generally because they’ve moved on to a formal college prep science text book.
+We do that part of our day as a family, with all of our lessons together.

-12:00 PM We’re done with school and moving on to lunch.
-We all clean up the mess from the school day and the kids get lunch.
-I check through all their work from the day and get their work boxes ready for the next day.
-Sometimes one or more of the kids won’t have finished their work yet, so they have to carry on working after lunch, but I’m off no matter what.
-They know I’m available for four hours every morning and never after lunch.
-After lunch I work on my blog, write the Layers of Learning curriculum, do errands, go for a run, read, clean house or work in the garden and take kids to sports or scouts.
+Then I check through all their work from the day and get their work boxes ready for the next day.
+Sometimes one or more of the kids won’t have finished their work yet, so they have to carry on working on their own, but I’m off no matter what.
+This is my time to work on my blog, write the Layers of Learning curriculum, do errands, go for a run, read, clean house or work in the garden and take kids to sports or scouts.

 So are they cheerful, industrious little workers who give me no trouble?